i18next/i18next-parser/README.md

 // i18next-parser.config.js

 module.exports = {
-  "contextSeparator": "_",
+  contextSeparator: '_',
   // Key separator used in your translation keys

-  "createOldCatalogs": true,
+  createOldCatalogs: true,
   // Save the \_old files

-  "defaultNamespace": "translation",
+  defaultNamespace: 'translation',
   // Default namespace used in your i18next config

-  "defaultValue": "",
+  defaultValue: '',
   // Default value to give to empty keys

-  "indentation": 2,
+  indentation: 2,
   // Indentation of the catalog files

-  "keepRemoved": false,
+  keepRemoved: false,
   // Keep keys from the catalog that are no longer in code

-  "keySeparator": ".",
+  keySeparator: '.',
   // Key separator used in your translation keys
   // If you want to use plain english keys, separators such as `.` and `:` will conflict.
 You might want to set `keySeparator: false` and `namespaceSeparator: false`.
 That way, `t('Status: Loading...')` will not think that there are a namespace and three separator dots for instance.

   // see below for more details
-  "lexers": {
+  lexers: {
     hbs: ['HandlebarsLexer'],
     handlebars: ['HandlebarsLexer'],